-With input from a cross-disciplinary Advisory Council, AEE is implementing a plan to assess the University's Meaning, Quality, and Integrity of the Degree (MQID), in accordance with WASC/WSCUC Assessment Leadership Academy goals.
-The outcome of this project, to be completed in spring 2020, will be a University-wide assessment of how we achieve our mission.
+With input from a cross-disciplinary Advisory Council, AEE is implementing a plan to assess the University's Meaning, Quality, and Integrity of the Degree (MQID) in accordance with WASC/WSCUC Assessment Leadership Academy goals.
+The outcome of this project, to be completed in spring 2021, will be a University-wide assessment of learning outcomes for how we achieve our mission.